Meet our partners

 KNOWING that liver diseases do not receive the attention in the global political health agenda resulting in major gaps in countries’ strategies and abilities to tackle the growing burden;

-AWARE that stigma plays an important role in creating barriers to disease awareness and access inequity to appropriate care for certain at-risk populations such as people who inject drugs, people with alcohol disorders, and people living with obesity[1][2];
+AWARE that stigma plays an important role in creating barriers to early disease detection and access inequity to appropriate care for certain at-risk populations such as people who inject drugs, people with alcohol disorders, and people living with obesity;

 CONSIDERING the strength of evidence-based support for public health measures in reducing the incidence and prevalence of both communicable and non-communicable forms of liver diseases[1][5][12];